gacragg-github/PacketCapture/README.md

 DS1: inject all types on each injection interface, one interface at a time, and see if any adapters are able to inject all frame types at a modulations for 5GHz.
 DS2: inject all types on each injection interface, one interface at a time, and see if any adapters are able to inject all frame types at g modulations for 2.4GHz.
 ```
+See Analysis_DS1_DS2_abg.md for analysis of DS1/DS2 datasets.
+Conclude: we have four adapters that have reasonable injection capability:

+sys1_wlan1
+sys1_wlan3
+sys1_wlan4
+sys1_wlan9

+## Step 2: How do these adapters handle various modulations?